nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. The user executes the command `deleteRole 1 1` to delete the 1<sup>st</sup> role from the 1<sup>st</sup> company.
 2. Then the `DeleteRoleCommandParser#parse()` parses and creates an instance of `DeleteRoleCommand` with the company index and role index parsed.
 3. The `DeleteRoleCommandParser` returns the `DeleteRoleCommand` to `LogicManager`. `LogicManager` invokes `DeleteRoleCommand#execute()` which validates if role is present according to the company and role indexes, if so deletes the role.
-4. The `LogicManager` then returns the `CommandResult` to `MainWindow` in order to be display to the user if the command have succeeded.
+4. The `LogicManager` then returns the `CommandResult` to `MainWindow` in order to display the changes to the user.

 The following sequence diagram shows how the `deleteRole` command operation works with the user input `deleteRole 1 1`: